mikeaveli007/moodle-local_analytics/README.md

 	Piwik will aggregrate Page Titles and show a nice waterfall cascade of all sites, including categories and action types

 Google Universal Analytics
 - Plugin modifies the page speed sample to have 50% of your visitors samples for page speed instead of 1% making it much more useful
 - Set your Google tracking ID
 - Choose whether you want to track admins (not recommended)
-- Choose whether you want to send Clean URLs (not recommended):
-	Google analytics will no longer be able to use overlays and linking back to your Moodle site

-Google Legacy Analytics (soon deprecated by Google)
-- Plugin modifies the page speed sample to have 50% of your visitors samples for page speed instead of 1% making it much more useful
-- Set your Google tracking ID
-- Choose whether you want to track admins (not recommended)